kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 You need to replace 'kuzzle' which is the Kuzzle backend hostname with 'localhost' or the hostname where your Kuzzle backend is running.
 </div>

-Next we add a listener to be notified in case of connection error:
+Next, add a listener to be notified in case of connection error:

 ```javascript
 kuzzle.on('networkError', error => {